HPC Challenge Awards Competition at SC11

-The HPC Challenge committee is pleased to announce the annual HPC Challenge Award Competition (www.hpcchallenge.org).
+The HPC Challenge committee announced the annual HPC Challenge Awards Competition that took place at SC16 on November 15, Tuesday, 12:15pm-1:15pm (room 155-C).
 The goal of the competition is to focus the HPC community's attention on developing a broad set of HPC hardware and HPC software capabilities that are necessary to productively use HPC systems.
-The awards session will be held during the SC11 conference.

-The Competition will focus on four of the most challenging benchmarks in the suite:
+The Competition focuses on four of the most challenging benchmarks in the suite:

 Class 1: Best Performance (4 awards)

-Best performance on a base or optimized run submitted to the HPC Challenge website.
-The benchmarks to be judged are: Global HPL, Global RandomAccess, EP STREAM (Triad) per system and Global FFT.
+The figure of merit is the best performance on a base or optimized run submitted to the HPC Challenge website.
+The particular tests that are judged are: Global HPL, Global RandomAccess, EP STREAM (Triad) per system and Global FFT.

 Class 2: Most Productivity (at least 1 award)